Freelance writing seems like the ultimate dream come true, doesn’t it?

 The Freelance Writing Rates Experiment

 Once you’ve set your rates, try a little experiment.
-Come up with three sets of rates and divide them in 3 tiers.
+Come up with three sets of rates and divide them into three tiers.
 Keep this information for your eyes only.
 You are running a business after all.

 Set 1: The rates you won’t work below – at any cost